andrew/ultimate-awesome/README.md

 - [Reading-Comprehension-Question-Answering-Papers](https://github.com/xanhho/Reading-Comprehension-Question-Answering-Papers) - Survey on Machine Reading Comprehension.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
 - [awesome-1c](https://github.com/artbear/awesome-1c) - Awesome list for 1C Enterprise.
-- [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
-- [awesome-openclaw-money-maker](https://github.com/blockrunai/awesome-openclaw-money-maker) - 🦞💰 Curated list of ways to make money with OpenClaw - automations, skills, services, and strategies.
 - [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
 We are continuously improving the project.
 Welcome to PR the works (papers, repos) that are missed.
 - [awesome-cheat-sheets](https://github.com/mintisan/awesome-cheat-sheets) - Awesome Cheat Sheets for Developer Utility, like Git, Vim, Tmux, Sublime Text, Markdown, Shell.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.